 If your contact information is incorrect in the directory, please ask your department administrator to update your employee payroll record.

-CSSD coordinates updates to the listings in the Verizon print and electronic directories.
+Pitt IT coordinates updates to the listings in the Verizon print and electronic directories.
 Billing charges apply to inclusion or changes to telephone listing information in a directory.
-Departments or individual physicians/dentists may choose to be listed alphabetically under a specific category within the Yellow Page print editions.
+Departments and individual physicians/dentists may choose to be listed alphabetically under a specific category within the Yellow Page print editions.

-NOTE: A request must also be submitted in the event that telephone service is terminated following its inclusion in a directory or your account may continue to be billed for these charges.
+NOTE: If telephone service is terminated following its inclusion in a directory, you must submit a request or your account may continue to be billed for these charges.

 Print directory information is published annually.
 To view currently published yellow and white page business listings, please refer to the Dexpages.com website at: dexpages.com.
 All deliveries of yellow and white residential or business listing directories in paper format, are available upon request, and must be arranged by calling 1-800-888-8448.